9 KK Road

 9 KK Road is a 2010 Malayalam mystery film directed by Simon Kuruvila under the banner of Sun Pictures.
 The film featured Babu Antony, Vijayaraghavan and Nishanth Sagar in the lead roles.
 Several major political leaders from Kerala made special appearances in the film.

 Plot

-A regular mystery tale, the story begins with the discovery of four dead bodies in a deserted quarry.
-The Chief Minister involves into the case and appoints the IPS officer Devdas to investigate.
-Initially, Devdas is accompanied by one aide but that person walks out giving some excuses.
+The story begins with the discovery of four dead bodies in a deserted quarry.
+The Chief Minister gets involved and appoints a police officer named Devdas to investigate the case.
+Initially, Devdas is accompanied by an aide who walks out on some pretext.
 Then Devdas is joined by Noushad and the duo gets brisk in their investigation.
-Devdas is one man who is known to get into the cracks of any issue until justice is got.
-Whether he is successful in his mission or not forms the rest of the story.
+Devdas is one man who is known to get into the cracks of any issue until justice is ensured.
+Whether succeeds in his mission or not forms the rest of the story.